 Like most herbivores, guinea pigs are essentially grazers.
 They munch on hay and veggies all day.
-That means it’s important to keep fresh food available constantly.
+That means it’s important to keep fresh hay available constantly.

-It’s best to dump out your guinea pig’s food and water every day, clean the bowls, and replace with fresh food and water.
+It’s best to dump out your guinea pig’s food and water every day, clean the bowls, and fill them with fresh food and water.

 Feeding Guinea Pigs Store-Bought Food